Chamaelirium luteum

-Chamaelirium is a genus of flowering plants containing the single species Chamaelirium luteum, commonly known as blazing-star, devil's bit, false unicorn, fairy wand, and helonias.
-It is a perennial herb native to the eastern United States.
+Chamaelirium luteum is a species of flowering plants, commonly known as blazing-star, devil's bit, false unicorn, fairy wand, and helonias.
+It is a perennial herb native to eastern Northern America.
 It can be found in a variety of habitats, including wet meadows and deciduous woodlands.

 Chamaelirium luteum has a basal rosette of around six 8–15 cm leaves, from which a single spike-like raceme inflorescence (1–1.5 cm diameter, 8–30 cm length) emerges.
 The plants are generally dioecious, with male-biased gender ratios in a given population.
 This is due to higher mortality of female plants, and the tendency of female plants to flower less frequently.
 Female stalks tend to be taller, giving a total maximum plant height of about 1.2 m, but also tend to have about ten times fewer flowers.

-Chamaelirium luteum is the only member of its monotypic genus, and is quite rare at the fringes of its range.
+Chamaelirium luteum is quite rare at the fringes of its range.

 Distribution

 Chamaelirium luteum can be found in temperate North America, United States and Canada.
 It occurs in the east of the Mississippi and it is historically known from southern Ontario.